Skip to main content

 If the library does not have a book you need, we have services available to help you get it.

-PASCAL Delivers is a service which finds books in other SC libraries and sends them to Thomas Cooper for you to check out.
+PASCAL Delivers is a free service which finds books in other SC academic libraries and with a couple of clicks you can request delivery.
+We'll send an email message to your USC address when it arrives.
 Click here or use the link in the catalog to access this service.

 SAGE Reference Online